 The number of tax returns filed by paid tax return preparers claiming the Earned Income Tax Credit (EITC) without the due diligence checklist continues to decline

 The number of tax returns filed by a paid tax return preparer claiming the EITC without attaching the required completed Form 8867, Paid Preparer’s Earned Income Credit Checklist, has declined.
 Figure 3 shows the number of paid tax return preparers we identified as not in compliance with the due diligence rules during the 2013 through 2015 Filing Seasons.

 Beginning with the 2012 Filing Season, paid tax return preparers who prepare a tax return claiming the EITC must include Form 8867 with the tax return or face a $500 due diligence penalty for each return they submit without it.
-Since enactment of the Form 8867 requirement and the related due diligence penalty, the IRS has worked to educate preparers about the requirement.
+Since the enactment of the Form 8867 requirement and the related due diligence penalty, the IRS has worked to educate preparers about the requirement.
 In addition, the IRS has worked with tax return preparation software developers to include requirements in their software applications that will assist tax return preparers in being compliant with the Form 8867 requirement.